 Just some of the already cancelled festivals that we had planned to attend this year are:

 Elmira Maple syrup Festival

-Held every year in the town of Elmira, Ontario, Maple Syrup Festival marks the unofficial start of spring for locals in Southern Ontario.
+Held yearly in Elmira, Ontario, Maple Syrup Festival marks the unofficial start of spring for locals in Southern Ontario.
 We are lucky to live very close to this town and look forward to attending the “World’s Largest Maple Syrup Festival” in the future.
-For now, we can visit many of the producers, and purchase local maple syrup from the farmers directly.
+For now, we can visit many producers and purchase local maple syrup from the farmers directly.

 Vermont Maple Syrup Festival